pgiardiniere/personal-site/src/routes/projects/+page.md

 #### How it works

-Partner investigators prepare an image by masking sensitive regions, then submitting it together with optional text & geographical boundaries.

-The API receives the request, infills the masked image regions using an off-the-shelf model, and submits those infilled images to the in-house retrieval model for evaluation.
-This model is pretrained on a proprietary hotel room dataset, and during evaluation it embeds the new image into a feature vector on which similarity search is performed.
-It responds to the query with the most similar hotel room images found (restricted by any submitted geographical filters) and returns a list of results, where users can see other images from that room together with the exact hotel location and other useful information.
+Partners prepare images by hiding sensitive areas and sending the search request.
+The API receives this request and fills in the hidden parts of the image using an off-the-shelf model.
+These infilled images are sent to an in-house model for evaluation.
+This model has been trained on a special dataset of hotel room images, and during evaluation, it embeds the new image into a feature vector for similarity comparison.
+Finally, the API responds to the request with a list of results - the most similar hotel room images it finds.
+Partners can view other images from that room along with precise hotel details right in the search app.

 #### Major Contributions